alphagov/gds_zendesk/README.md

 # GDS Zendesk

-This gem wraps parts of the Zendesk API functionality to make it a bit friendlier to use.
+## What is it?

+`gds_zendesk` is a Ruby gem which (partially) wraps the [Zendesk REST API v2](http://developer.zendesk.com/documentation/rest_api/introduction.html).

 The [zendesk_api](https://github.com/zendesk/zendesk_api_client_rb) gem is used under the covers.

-Features:
+## Why does it exist?

+This gem has certain advantages over the `zendesk_api` gem:

 *  Rails integration
 *  A dummy Zendesk client implementation, since Zendesk doesn't provide a staging environment
+*  Ability to simulate error conditions
-* Better error handling than the `zendesk_api` gem.
-Zendesk errors cause Ruby exceptions to be thrown.
+*  Better error handling.
+The only way to detect errors with `zendesk_api` is to use callbacks.
+   Within `gds_zendesk`, exceptions are used instead.

 ## Rails installation